The turtle myth…

 In Native American stories, the turtle is a symbol for Mother Earth.
 This ancient animal commonly lives as long as 150 years.
 Its shell keeps her safe.
 And her slow even pace through life sets an example for people to keep going when the going gets tough.
-Turtle always makes time to enjoy every moment life has to offer.
+Turtle always makes time to enjoy each moment life has to offer.

 To honor the turtle, I suggested to my friend Isla that we could make some for Christmas.
 “They’re so tasty!”
 I said.